 |Note: we no longer recommend this restaurant.
 Read about the restaurants we recommend here: Prague restaurants.----------------------------------------|

 U Mecenase is a traditional Czech restaurant with plenty of ambience, serving good food at reasonable prices.

 U Mecenase is one of the oldest restaurants in Prague, its origins dating back to the 16th century.
 Jan Mydlar, the famous Prague executioner, was a customer in the 1620s!
 And the 13th century Lesser Town wall is still visible in the Gothic cellars below.

-U Mecenase is set on the Lesser Town Square, in the heart of the charming Lesser Town (Malá Strana), just a few minutes walk from Charles Bridge.
+U Mecenase is situated along one side of the Lesser Town Square in the heart of the Lesser Town, just a few minutes walk from Charles Bridge.

-The waiters strive to offer a first class service, in a friendly, family atmosphere.
+The waiters strive hard to offer first class service with a friendly smile.

 U Mecenase is a traditional Czech restaurant with clean, modern touches to make all types of visitor comfortable.
 The food is well prepared and presented, and is good value, all of which ensures it is a popular choice.